All businesses tend to go about lead generation in slightly different ways, and quite often it’s the size of the company that dictates the approach.

 So what does a good cost per lead look like, and how do you set a figure that represents a good cost per lead versus a bad one?
-In this article we’ll take you through what to consider, and how to calculate a good CPL for your business.
+In this article we’ll take you through a few things to consider, and how to calculate a good CPL for your business.

 First and foremost, don’t go basing your cost per lead performance on that of a friend’s business, or a competitor as in reality, your own business’s cost per lead is all that matters.
 Don’t waste time worrying about how the business down the road is boasting that their cost per lead is less than yours.
-Each situation is different, and one business might be willing to spend that little bit more on lead generation than another or perhaps targeting larger contracts, skewing their figures.
+Each business and every situation is different, and one business might be willing to spend that little bit more on lead generation than another or perhaps targeting larger contracts, skewing their figures.

-The value of a lead to you depends on three main factors:
+The value of a lead to your business always depends on three main factors:

-What your average order value from a sale is
+- What your average order value from a sale is, and

-These three factors are different for every business based on what you sell, the likelihood of repeat business, your price points, and how good your sales people are at converting.
+These three factors are different for every business based on what you sell, the likelihood of repeat business or customer retention, your price points and how good your salespeople are at converting.

 Two businesses that look identical from the outside may need completely different cost per lead levels to thrive, as one may have a much lower conversion rate, or may not focus on repeat business from the customer in the future.

-With Meet Hugo, your cost per lead is very easy to calculate: all you need to do is take your subscription cost, and divide it by the number of leads you receive across that period, and you’ve got your cost per lead – simple!
+With Meet Hugo your cost per lead is very easy to calculate: all you need to do is take your subscription cost, and divide it by the number of leads you receive across that period, and you’ve got your cost per lead – simple!